 to get a lease from the partner), and analyzed

 packets are displayed.
 The system administrator may use this information

 to diagnose why the failover transition has not taken place or when

 such a transition is likely to happen.

-More about High Availability status information provided by Kea can be found in the Kea ARM.
+More about the High Availability status information provided by Kea can be found in the Kea ARM.

 Stork offers a simple log-viewing mechanism to diagnose issues with monitored applications.

-As of the Stork 0.10 release, this mechanism only supports viewing Kea log files; viewing BIND 9 logs is not yet supported.
-Monitoring other logging locations such as: stdout, stderr or syslog is also not supported.
+This mechanism currently only supports viewing Kea log files; viewing BIND 9 logs is not yet supported.
+Monitoring other logging locations such as stdout, stderr, or syslog is also not supported.

 Kea can be configured to log into multiple destinations.
 Different types